Convection vs NexGen

 - We feel warm at lower air temperatures.
 When we step out of shade and into sunlight, we feel immediately warmer – even though the air temperature is the same – because we are feeling infrared from the sun.
 In the same way, we feel warmth from NexGen’s infrared without making the air temperature higher.
 Hence room temperatures can be lower, saving energy.

-- Rapid warmth: Only takes 2-3 minutes to reach comfort warmth, so less energy is lost during warm-up.
+- Rapid warmth: Only takes a few minutes to reach comfort warmth, so less energy is lost during warm-up.

 - Bounces back off glass: Infrared doesn’t pass through glass, so energy stays within the room.